BF 151: Outdoor Mushroom Cultivation

 At the completion of this course, you will:

-- Be able to describe the basics of outdoor mushroom production, harvesting, and marketing
+- Be able to describe the basics of outdoor mushroom production and harvesting

 - Connect mushroom cultivation to the management of healthy forests and soils

-- Understand the logistics of management, sales, and legal issues related to mushroom farming
+- Understand the logistics of management, sales, and safety issues related to mushroom farming

 Webinars